NorthWebSolutions/NorthBackup/README.md

 # NorthBackup:
 *Cron compatible* shell script to backup and announnce players on a **detached screen based MineCraft Server**

+#### Important: this script need to run whit the same user as the minecraft screen and the cron!

 ##### reqirements in linux:
 - Insalled screen